Do I Have To Say My Vows In English

 Vows In English vows are the words brides and grooms most want to say on their wedding day.
 But do you have to say them in English?
 Can you say them in a language that your family and friends understand if they don’t speak fluent English?
 Can the language of your vows reflect your cultural heritage?

 You can say your vows in another language, but there are some guidelines that you must follow.

-If the marriage celebrant is competent in the language, the entire ceremony can be conducted in that language if the couple want it to be, as long as the Monitum (sentences said by the celebrant defining marriage in Australia) and the minimum legal vows are translated accurately and the marrying couple and their witnesses understand what is being said.
+The advice from the Attorney-General’s Department is that if your celebrant is competent in a language, the entire ceremony can be conducted in that language as long as the Monitum (sentences said by the celebrant defining marriage in Australia) and the minimum legal vows are translated accurately and the marrying couple and their witnesses understand what is being said.

 Whether the ceremony is conducted in English, another language, or a combination of both, the celebrant will work very hard to ensure that the ceremony is both beautiful and as stress-free as possible so that everyone enjoys it and has a great time at the wedding.